Mark Hartley

-Mark Hartley is an Australian film maker.
-He is best known for the documentary Not Quite Hollywood: The Wild, Untold Story of Ozploitation!
-(2008) and the remake of Patrick (2013).
-He also wrote and directed the documentary film Electric Boogaloo: The Wild, Untold Story of Cannon Films.
+Mark Hartley is an Australian film director, editor, and screenwriter.
+He is best known for his documentary films, including Not Quite Hollywood: The Wild, Untold Story of Ozploitation!
+(2008), and his 2013 remake of the 1978 film Patrick.
+He has also made many music videos, for which he has been nominated several times for ARIA Music Awards, winning one for "Who the Hell Are You" by Madison Avenue in 2000.